Frequently Asked Questions

 Q: Does the kit come with everything I need to create the model?

-Q: Can I take my download model file and have it printed with an outside print company?
+Q: Can I take my download model file and have it printed by an outside print company?

 A: Our license agreement only allows one print per order per model file.
 You may take our model file and have an outside print company print your model file if you do not have your own printer or have trouble with your printer.
-Please print this page and give it to your outside printer as a permission letter.
+Please print this page and give it to your outside printer as a permission letter to print one copy.

 Q: How To Build Your Mission?

-A: Take a look at our page that gives you tips on how to build your mission project here: https://papermodelsonline.com/blog/
+A: Take a look at our blog page that gives you tips and ideas on how to build your mission project here: https://papermodelsonline.com/blog/

 Q: What if the teacher says no kits allowed?

-Q: Foreign Sales: How do I purchase a model outside of the United States?
+Q: Foreign Sales: How do I purchase a paper model outside of the United States?

 A: Our store does not provide for sales if you are not in U.S. due to the high occurrence of credit card fraud.
 If you would like to purchase any download kit, you can do so by going to your PayPal account and paying the amount to: